MicrosoftDocs/azure-aks-docs/articles/aks/upgrade-valkey-aks-nodepool.md

       :::image type="content" source="media/valkey-stateful-workload/aks-upgrade-impact-valkey-cluster.png" alt-text="Screenshot of a web page showing the Locust test dashboard during the AKS upgrade.":::

    Locust is running with 100 users making 50 requests per second.
 During the upgrade process, 4 times a master Pod is evicted.
-You can see that the shard is not available for a few seconds, but the Valkey cluster is still able to respond to requests for the other shards.
+You can see that the shard isn't available for a few seconds, but the Valkey cluster is still able to respond to requests for the other shards.

 <!-- Internal links -->